 Hire out a mountain bike, abseil down a 35m waterfall, try your hand at archery or ride up the mountain on horseback while passing black wildebeest, fallow deer or if you’re lucky, the Mountain Reedbuck.

-Standing at the mouth of the Mpako River lies one of South Africa's most impressive landmarks - Hole in the Wall.
-Created millions of years ago by the buffeting waves, this unique natural landmark is steeped in Xhosa folklore which makes it one of the most romantic spots in South Africa for nature lovers.
+Standing at the mouth of the Mpako River lies one of South Africa’s most impressive landmarks – Hole in the Wall.
+Created millions of years ago by the buffeting waves, this unique natural landmark is steeped in Xhosa folklore which makes it one of the most romantic places in South Africa for couples who love nature.

 Unfortunately, the girl’s father did not approve and forbade her to see him.
 So at high tide one night, the sea people came together and with the help of a huge fish rammed a hole through the center of the cliff.